ClouDesire/docusaurus/docs/glossary.md

 ## Sandbox

-A particular order type used to test the provisioning process of a product.
+A particular order type used to test the provisioning process of VM or Docker product.

 ## Subscription